maevadevs/Go-Developer-Advanced/readme.md

       - Anonymous Functions
     - Closures
       - Benefits of Closures
-    - Passing Functions As Parameters
+    - Passing Functions As Arguments
     - Returning Functions From Functions
     - `defer`
     - Call By Value